56 dead Nigerians leave unclaimed assets in UK: My uncle is there - Online user

 Here are reactions from Nigerians on social media.

-The best place to invest should be your country if not because of greed and the notion some people have about investing abroad,if these assets or investments were in Nigeria it will have a ripple effect on the entire economy even the owners are deceased.
+Wow!
+The best place to invest should be your country if not because of greed and the notion some people have about investing abroad, if these assets or investments were in Nigeria it would have ripple effect on the entire economy even the owners are deceased."

-An organized Country, look at the way they are calling the relatives to come and claim or have a fair share on the property while some people are fighting Igbos to leave their property in Lagos...
-Nigeria is a big scam.
+"This is an organized country.
+Look at the way they are calling the relatives to come and claim or have a fair share of the property while some people are fighting Igbos to leave their property in Lagos.
+Nigeria is a big scam."

+"That is the result of greed, selfishness and wickedness of most humans who chose to eat alone.
+A lot of them have poor and wretched family members who needed their help and all you keep hearing is things are hard over there."

+"Wow!
+That's very kind of the UK government.
+We commend and appreciate them whenever they do any good thing and equally do the opposite when they do bad things."

 "That thing is not Easy o": Oyinbo Lady Who Hawked Walnut in Lagos Reveals What She Went Through in New Video